scylladb/scylladb/docs/operating-scylla/admin-tools/scylla-sstable.rst

 .. _SStable: /architecture/sstable

 All operations target either one specific sstable component or all of them as a whole.
-For more information about the sstable components and the format itself, visit SStable_.
+For more information about the sstable components and the format itself, visit :doc:`SSTable Format </architecture/sstable/index>`.

 On a conceptual level, the data in SStables is represented by objects called mutation fragments.
 There are the following kinds of fragments: